 Find your piece of Zen at this lovely temple

 Known as the “Bamboo Temple,” Hokokuji is home to a bamboo grove filled with tall, sweeping plants.
 Relax and refresh yourself in the dappled light near this Zen temple.

 From Tokyo, take the JR Yokosuka Line to Kamakura.
-From JR Kamakura Station, take the 24, 26, or 36 bus to the Jomyoji stop, about 15 minutes.
+From JR Kamakura Station, take a bus to the Jomyoji stop, which takes about 15 minutes.
 The temple is a short walk from there.